geojeff/kotti_todos/README.rst

     kotti.configurators = kotti_todos.kotti_configure

-Now you can create a todos and add topics and todoitems.
+Now you can create a todos and add categorys and todoitems.

 There are different settings to adjust the behavior of the software.